KashiCode/JavaIDE/README.md

 # 💼 Contact
 For any inquiries, suggestions, or feedback, don't hesitate to email me at [ostrynskimaks@gmail.com](mailto:ostrynskimaks@gmail.com).
-We encourage suggestions for improvements and new features!

 ###### KashiCode © 2023